corpun logoWorld Corporal Punishment Research

 Elementary students sent to the office may be paddled.
 Refusal to accept CP may lead to suspension.

 At the high school, parents are to sign a form stating that they either do or do not permit the use of CP.
-Any student who exceeds five tardies in a semester will receive a paddling and/or ISS.
+Any student who exceeds five tardies in a semester will receive corporal punishment and/or detention.
 For a second dress-code or grooming violation, students may choose between a paddling and an afternoon detention.
 Senior students may be disqualified from going on class trips if they have received ISS and CP on "numerous" occasions.
 Refusal to be spanked may result in suspension.

 Carlisle Public Schools